Irudhi Suttru (soundtrack): Release

 The audio rights of Irudhi Suttru were purchased by Lahari Music, which marked their direct debut in Tamil music scene after their albums Baahubali: The Beginning and Rudhramadevi attained tremendous response in Tamil; whereas the rights for its Hindi version Saala Khadoos were purchased by T-Series.
 The album of the Hindi version Saala Khadoos released first, through digital streaming services on 2 January 2016.
 Later the track list of the Tamil soundtrack released on 4 January 2016, with the album being unveiled at a grand launch event held at Sathyam Cinemas in Chennai the same day.
 Rajkumar Hirani, who presented the Hindi version of the film Saala Khadoos, graced the event as the chief guest along with Suriya, Bala and Siddharth; other celebrities along with the cast and crew attended the event.
 Two songs and theatrical trailer of the film were screened at the event.
 The audio CD of the film was unveiled by Suriya, Bala, Hirani to the public.
-The album cover for the Tamil version Irudhi Suttru featured a still of Madhavan driving a bullet, with a travel bag accompanied by himself, while that of Saala Khadoos features another still of Madhavan.